aws-samples/data-protection/README.md

 ### Before you proceed to Step 2

 Please login into your account with the username **builder** .
-You need to change the password on login.
+You need to change the password on login and going forward you have to be logged in as user **builder** for all the workshops.

 ### Step 2 :